 Pilot holes – Drill pilot holes to minimize splitting especially when nailing or screwing near the edge or end of a board.

-Apply a weather-resistant finish – Any exposed wood, pressure treated or not, should be protected with a high quality water repellent or stain with water repellent to help reduce warping, checking, and splitting.
+Apply a weather-resistant finish – Any exposed wood, pressure treated or not, should be protected with a high quality water repellent or exterior stain to help reduce warping, checking, and splitting.
 The application of a clear water repellent will allow the colour of the wood to fade naturally over time.
 The addition of pigments or colour in a stain/finishing product help to protect the wood surface from UV damage and colour fading.
 Follow the manufacturer’s instructions and label of the finishing product.
 Before you start, we recommend you apply the finishing product to a small exposed test area before finishing the entire project to insure it provides the intended result before proceeding.
 See Finishing for more information.

 Mold growth – Mold growth can and does occur on the surface of many products, including untreated and treated wood, during prolonged surface exposure to excessive moisture conditions.
 To remove mold from the treated wood surface, wood should be allowed to dry.
 Typically, mild soap and water can be used to remove remaining surface mold.